ChristopherRogers1991/python-challenges/README.md

 a wonderful language, but I would recommend that you use them only when you've learned the basics well).

+If you do not already have an IDE/text editor that you are familiar with, I would recommend [PyCharm](https://www.jetbrains.com/pycharm/).
+You will see references to PyCharm throughout the documentation in the project.
+If you are using another editor, it should be relatively trivial to adapt the information for your editor.

 # Where should I start?

 I would recommend that you start with the [lights-out](lights-out) project.